 - Ensure All People Have Access to Everything They Need to Maximize Their Potential

-- universal access to education, healthcare, food, technology, housing, transportation, etc…
+- universal access to education, healthcare, food, technology, clothing, housing, transportation, internet, etc…

 - equalize distribution and access to goods and services; some private property + extensive use of shared resource access